V & SAR The Overland carriages: V & ANR era 1975–1997

-In 1975, Australian National (AN) took over the South Australian Railways, and the former SAR share of the carriages was transferred across to AN.
+In 1975, Australian National (AN) took over the non-metropolitan South Australian Railways, and the former SAR share of the carriages was transferred to AN.

-In 1986, ANR introduced a new computerised rollingstock tracking system, with the carriages awarded check letters following the first four letters of their names as the class; for example Yanni was officially known as YANN, with check letter K generated by the algorithm.
+In 1986, ANR introduced a new computerised rolling stock tracking system, with the carriages awarded check letters following the first four letters of their names as the class; for example, Yanni was officially known as YANN, with check letter K.

-In 1987, the names were removed and the carriages were reclassed.
-The sleepers were split into four groups; JRA and JRB for first and second class roomette carriages, and JTA and JTB for first and second class twinette carriages.
-First Class carriages were from the original batch built 1949–1958, and Second Class from the 1967–1972 batch.
+In 1987, the sleeping cars were given computer codes but retained their original names.
+The codes were JRA and JTA from the original cars built between 1949 and 1958; cars built between 1967 and 1972 were given the codes JRB and JTB.